 - 1. Statute 28-323 defines Intimate relationship as "a spouse; former spouse; person who have a child in common whether or not they have been married or lived together at any time; and persons who are or were involved in a dating relationship. - 2.
-Statute 42-903 defines Family and Household members as "spouse of former spouse, children, persons who are presently residing together or who have resided together in the past, persons who have a child in common whether or not they have been married or have lived together at any time, other persons related by consanguinity or affinity, and persons who are presently involved in a dating relationship.. - 3.
-Statute 42-903 defines abuse as "Attempting to cause or intentionally and knowingly causing bodily injury with or without a dangerous instrument.
-Or, placing by means of credible threat, another person in fear of bodily injury.
-For the purpose of this subdivision, a credible threat means a verbal or written threat, including a threat performed through the use of an electronic communication device, or a threat implied by a pattern of conduct or a combination of verbal written, or electronically communicated statements and conduct that is made by a person with the apparent ability to carry out the threat so as to cause the person who is the target of the threat to reasonably fear for his or her safety or the safety of his or her family.
-Or engaging in sexual contact or sexual penetration without consent.
+Statute 42-903 defines Family and Household members as spouses or former spouses, children, persons who are presently residing together or who have resided together in the past, persons who have a child in common whether or not they have been married or have lived together at any time, other persons related by consanguinity or affinity, and persons who are presently involved in a dating relationship with each other or who have been involved in a dating relationship with each other.
+For purposes of this subdivision, dating relationship means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement, but does not include a casual relationship or an ordinary association between persons in a business or social context."